 Please search and browse our collections to find out more about the history of Croydon and its residents.

 How to view physical collection items

 Physical items from these collections are accessible, by appointment, in the Museum of Croydon Research Room (Lower Ground Floor) at Croydon Clocktower.
-If you would like to view collection items, then please contact us providing details of your enquiry including the reference identifier of the item(s) of interest and we will confirm your appointment.
+If you would like to view collection items, then please email email@example.com providing details of your enquiry including the reference identifier of the item(s) of interest and we will confirm your appointment.
 We retrieve collections from our store each Monday and they are available from Tuesday to Saturday, 10.30 - 5pm each week.

 Developing our online collections

-In January 2015, a new Borough Archivist was appointed to begin the migration of our collections to this new online platform.
-Phase 1 is now complete and details of over 300 collections are currently available.
+In 2015, we began the migration of our collections to this new online platform.
+There are now details of over 500 collections currently available.
 These include our collection of admissions registers and log books for local schools and around 150 collections of personal papers, individuals or local firms records.

-We are not the place of deposit for Church of England records for this area, these are held at Surrey History Centre, although many of these are available online via Ancestry.
+We are not the place of deposit for Church of England records for this area, these are held at Surrey History Centre, although many of these are available here online via Ancestry.

-Work is ongoing and Phase 2 will make all our existing collections available.
-These will include our deeds collections and faith community records.
+Work is ongoing and we hope to make all our collections available soon .
+This includes our deeds collections and faith community records.